What is a will writer?

 - you own a business as part of your estate

-- you live abroad the majority of the time
+- you live abroad for most of the time

 - you have children from a previous marriage, or an ex-partner who may contest the will